 4.3 METBK calibration coefficient

-Redmine 14504: The calibration coefficient CC_use_velpt was changed from 1 to 0 in July 2019 as part of a metadata update for all Pioneer and Global METBK deployments.
+The calibration coefficient CC_use_velpt was changed from 1 to 0 in July 2019 as part of a metadata update for all Pioneer and Global METBK deployments.
 This turned off the calculation of the METBK variables that use collocated VELPT data.
+A Helpdesk ticket (14504) was submitted.
 The values for this calibration coefficient were changed back to 1 in Dec 2019, and the issue is resolved.

 5. Pioneer Array Issues